jake-white/PyCaster/README.md

 As far as this tech demo goes, you can download as zip through GitHub (over on the right-hand side) and run main.py with Python 3.5 or honestly whatever Python 3 version you installed pygame/Pillow under.
 Shouldn't matter too much.

+#Sources/More Information

+http://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/ - Somewhat outdated, but still solid to understand the concept behind raycasting.
+(To give you an idea, the article was published in 1996)